mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 2. Ensure all environment variables are correctly set in the Vercel dashboard
 3. Verify that your API server is accessible from your Next.js app
 4. Check that your Supabase configuration is correct
 5. If you see "Environment Variable references Secret which does not exist" errors, make sure you've added the environment variables directly in the Vercel dashboard

+### Common Build Errors

+1. **Missing Tailwind CSS dependencies**:
+   - Error: `Cannot find module '@tailwindcss/postcss'`
+   - Solution: Update your postcss.config.mjs file to use the correct plugin format and make sure tailwindcss and autoprefixer are installed.

+2. **Invalid Next.js configuration**:
+   - Error: `Invalid next.config.ts options detected: Unrecognized key(s) in object: 'swcMinify'`
+   - Solution: Remove the `swcMinify` option from your next.config.ts file as it's no longer supported in Next.js 15.